 I have a blog, too, and I’d really like to exchange links.
 Are you interested in that?
 I do not do link exchanges.
 And you shouldn’t either!
 Google doesn’t like that.

 I don’t have [missing ingredient] in the house.
 Can I still make [a particular recipe]?

 You’re best off taking a little trip-ey-poo to the store.
 You can always sub in something, but if it doesn’t work (like really, really doesn’t work), you’ve wasted ingredients.
 Maybe try selecting another recipe for now, and make a note to go pick up some [eggs] next chance.
-And be sure to read my post on Baking Ingredient Substitutions for information and additional resources on how you may be able to replace particular ingredients in a recipe.
+And be sure to read the text of each recipe post for full information and additional resources on how you may be able to replace particular ingredients in a recipe.

 Can your recipes be made dairy free?
 Free of all 8 common allergens?

 It really depends.
 In most cases, dairy free will work just fine.
 In my book, unless I have indicated otherwise, all recipes can be made with nondairy substitutes.
 The rest, I’m sorry to say that I’m out of my depth.
 Post a comment asking the question.
 Maybe someone else knows.
 I can venture a guess, but take it with a grain of salt.
 Unless you can’t have salt.
 In which case, I’m not sure what to tell you.